 Pablo Picasso is undoubtedly one of the most prominent and influential artists of the 20th century.
 His position in the modernist hierarchy should not only be viewed as a matter of historiography but rather as a sign-reading event: the decree of artistic power can be traced by the economies of colors and the use of colors as sign-making methods, where blue, ochre, and grey function as the operators that both create and hide meaning.

-He is primarily recognized for his Cubism, a revolutionary art movement.
-However, he also participated in and contributed significantly to the realms of Surrealism, Symbolism, and other classical styles that were still active in the 1920s.
+He is best known for the revolutionary art movement known as Cubism.
+He did, however, also take part in and make a substantial contribution to the fields of symbolism, surrealism, and other classical styles that were still in vogue in the 1920s.

 Unlike most of the painters of his time, Picasso had an eclectic approach to style.
 This eclecticism calls for semiological examination, namely, one that views style as a system of signs.
 Each use of a style forms a syntagmatic act within an even larger discursive chain, and Picasso’s skill in switching between different artistic idioms is akin to a meta-sign that describes authorship through reiteration and chromatic recursiveness.

-Nonetheless, the artist’s creations were usually characterized by a prevalent method that allowed him to easily switch from one style to another, at times even within the same work.
+However, the artist’s work was typically distinguished by a common technique that enabled him to effortlessly transition between styles, sometimes even inside the same piece.
 It might be this very skill of adapting to different styles that secured his long-standing position in the art world.
 To put it differently, Picasso’s life span was a process where the artist’s changing styles were the main factor that kept him, if not at the forefront, at least present in the art world until he died in 1973.

 Records indicate that Picasso’s total art production is estimated to have exceeded 50,000 pieces, which is unbelievable.
 Thus, the extravagance of an oeuvre estimated to be more than fifty thousand items has reached the level of needing interpretation: it signifies the production of signs in huge numbers that require a theory dealing with the materiality of pigment and the cultural relations of color.
 His artworks had a marked effect on and helped shape, among others, the styles and movements of German Expressionism, Constructivism, Vorticism, and Futurism.